Licensed to ill

 It was too dark to check.
 He tried to light the lighter so many times that the tip of his thumb got sore from the striker wheel.
 Nothing.
 He decided right there that he does not like his Swatch Watch, a Christmas present.
 And wished he had his normal digital Casio on which had the button that lights up his screen.

-swatch watch is bullshwit
+swatch watch swucks dwick

 He stood up and yawned an aggressive yawn which turned into an agitated full body stretch.
 And then threw his lighter.
 The force of which was strong enough to break whatever glass it smashed into.
 The shocking and unexpected sound of which made Jim’s whole body flinch.
 A jump high into the air that landed in a low crouched-down squatting position.
 There he held still.
 Looking like a catcher behind home-plate frozen in suspended animation.
 Listening.

 The house’s exterior cinder brick walls were already built.
-The interior’s wall-framing was all up but no dry-wall was hung yet, like being inside an x-ray picture of a house.
+The interior’s wall-framing was all up but no dry-wall hung yet, like being inside an x-ray picture of a house.
 The roof’s a-frames were all installed, but not yet its plywood surface.
-So although it was too dark to see the time on his watch without the help of his lighter, there was enough ambient light from the nearest-by street lamp coming in through where the roof should be to see the outline and shape of things that are not hiding in the shadows of any of the walls.
+So although it was too dark to see the time on his watch without the help of his lighter, there was enough ambient light from the nearest-by street lamp coming in through where the roof should be to see the outline and shape of things that were not hiding in the shadows of any of the walls.

 Outside of the house were two stacks of 4 X 8-foot sheets of plywood.
 Each stack, about waist height.
 He and his no-show friend counted exactly 40 sheets of plywood per stack yesterday.
 Eighty total.
 That they needed 12 of.
+The most needed'est material.
+Twelve sheets of plywood for the perfect, smooth surface.
+For the halfpipe that they intended to build before Christmas break ended.

 *